digitalhumanists/corpus-services/README.md

 Contributing: https://lab.multilingua.uni-hamburg.de/redmine/projects/redmine/wiki/Git-flow_with_CI_from_GitLab

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)